aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Action commands/TappingKey.md

 # TappingKey
 An input mashing prompt where the input can be one of the 4 main ones (Confirm, Cancel, Switch Party or Show HUD) or be a prompt where the player needs to alternate between the left and right input (with caveats, see the sections below for details).
 Each correct input press increases `barfill` from 0.0 to 1.0.
 The goal of the command is to make `barfill` reach 1.0 before the `timer` expires.

 > NOTE: This action command will be overriden to [SequentialKeys](SequentialKeys.md) if MainManager.`mashcommandalt` is true (the game settings are configured for Sequential Keys commands instead of the mashing ones).
+If `data[9]` exists, the SequentialKeys command will have a `data` of {`data[9]`} which allows to configure the number of inputs (without hiding the future inputs) in case of override.
+If `data[9]` doesn't exist, the command will have a `data` of {6.0} meaning a series of 6 inputs without hiding the future inputs.

 > NOTE: This action command exceptionally sets `overridechallengeblock` to true which allows regular blocks to be processed in [DoDamage](../Damage%20pipeline/DoDamage.md) when FRAMEONE is active.
 This only happens if the action command was not overriden to [SequentialKeys](SequentialKeys.md).